DShafrane/CI-CD-Test/README.md

 Provide a database web app with PostgreSQL and using Python for web development.

+The web app is also deployed using Heroku.

 # You can try it out here!

 https://pharmacies-chain.herokuapp.com/